Bay Area cash home buyer • As-is selling options • No obligation

 2. Share the situation.
 Repairs, vacancy, tenants, inherited property, mortgage pressure, liens, code issues, or timeline concerns all matter.

-3. We review the basics.
-We look at the local area, property type, condition, likely resale path, and seller goals.
+3. We look at the basics.
+We look at the local area, property type, condition, likely buyer fit, and seller goals.

 4. You get a clear explanation.
 We explain whether a direct as-is sale may work, what information is still missing, and what your next steps may be.